Netwrix Enterprise Auditor (formerly StealthAUDIT) 11.6 has been released LEARN MORE

 1. KRB_TGS_REP: Receive TGS from KDC

-The KDC attempt to validate the TGT; if successful, it generates a TGS that contains information about the requestor, such as their SID and group memberships, and is encrypted with the service’s password hash.
+• The KDC validates the TGT, and if successful a TGS is generated.
+The TGS contains information about the requestor (like their SID and group memberships) and is encrypted with the service’s password hash.

-The TGS and the service session keys are encrypted with the TGS session key and sent back to the client.
+• The TGS and the service session key are encrypted with the TGS session key then sent back to the client.

 1. KRB_AP_REQ: Present TGS to Application Server for Authorization

-The client sends the TGS that it received from the KDC to the application server, along with an authenticator message that is encrypted with the service session key.
+• The client sends the TGS which it received from the KDC to the application server along with an authenticator message which is encrypted with the service session key.

 1. KRB_AP_REP: Grant Client Access to the Service

-Validation of the ticket and PAC happens only when the TGT is older than 20 minutes.
+• Validation of the ticket/PAC only happens when the Ticket Granting Ticket (TGT) is older than 20 minutes.

-There are a handful of factors that problems if not sufficiently provided for.
+There are a handful of factors that influence how Kerberos operates, and can be sources of problems if not sufficiently provided for.

-If multiple domain controllers (and therefore multiple KDCs) are deployed, then replication must be enabled and happen in a timely manner.
-Should replication fail or be delayed, authentication failures are possible when a user changes their password.
+If multiple domain controllers (i.e. multiple KDCs) are deployed, then replication must be enabled and converge in a timely manner.
+Should replication fail or convergence be delayed, authentication failures are possible when a user changes their password.

-Accurate measurement of time is important to prevent replay attacks.
-Kerberos supports a configurable time skew (5 minutes by default), outside of which client authentication will fail.
+Accurate measurement of time is important in Kerberos to prevent replay attacks.
+Kerberos supports a configurable time skew (default 5 minutes) outside of which authentication will fail.

-Kerberos traffic occurs on TCP and UDP port 88, which must be accessible from all clients to at least one KDC.
+Kerberos traffic occurs on TCP and UDP port 88, which must be accessible from all clients to at least one KDC (domain controller).

-Duplicate credentials for computers, users or Service Principal Names can cause unexpected Kerberos authentication
+Duplicate names for computers, users, or Service Principal Names can cause Kerberos unexpected Kerberos authentication failures.

 Kerberos vs LDAP

-LDAP stores information about users, groups and other objects (like computers) in a central location.
-It can also provide simple authentication; however, this protocol, unlike Kerberos, generally requires the user’s secret (i.e., password) to be transmitted over the network.
+LDAP, the Lightweight Directory Access Protocol, stores information about users, groups, and other objects (like computers) in a central location.
+It can also provide for simple authentication, however these native protocols, unlike Kerberos, generally require the user’s secret (i.e. password) to be transmitted over the network.
 Each resource the user wants to access must handle the user’s password and separately authenticate the user to the directory.

 Current LogonId is 0:0xe67df